 Dama is a variant of the board game “checkers,” where players capture their opponent’s piece by jumping/leaping.
 The winner of this game is the one who first captures all of his/her opponents’ chips.

 On the other hand, Damath involves mathematical calculations for every capture.
-Your goal is not only to wipe out your opponents’ chips but also to choose your captures wisely to maximize your score.
+Your goal is to wipe out your opponents’ chips and choose your captures wisely to maximize your score.

 2. Are there Damath games available online?